 - Citrus: We use a ratio of 1 lemon to 2 oranges, but you can substitute with grapefruit.
 You can also use 100% lemon juice or orange juice for these orange juice shots.

-- Carrots: Carrots add a little sweetness and according to USDA FoodData Central are high in Vitamin C. You can use a cored apple in place of carrots if needed.
+- Carrots: Carrots add a little sweetness and are high in Vitamin C .
+You can use a cored apple in place of carrots if needed.

-- Honey: Honey is one of the few ingredients to get the Mayo Clinic's blessing that it actually has been shown to work as a cough suppressant, soothes a soar throat, and can help the immune system run better.
-You can swap this out for agave or maple syrup, but they don’t share the same health benefits.
+- Honey: Honey is one of the few ingredients to get the Mayo Clinic's blessing, as it has actually been shown to work as a cough suppressant, soothe a sore throat, and help the immune system run better.
+You can swap this out for agave or maple syrup, but they don't share the same health benefits.

 - Cayenne pepper: We use ground cayenne pepper, but you can also pop in half of a whole, deseeded cayenne pepper.
 Be careful when adding it, a half teaspoon of ground cayenne pepper produces pretty potent shots.